 - Programming – a lot of the machines we use need to be told what to do (we are about to start using the raspberry pie — a small, practical and programmable computer)

 - Flying – we have 3 simulators that can be used for plane, boat, quadcopter and car simulations.
 Once kids have qualified on the simulators they can then fly our more expensive machines.

 Our Robotics Laboratory (located in a converted shipping container at our site in Gloucester) has a wide array of equipment including tools for wiring, building and repairing drones or other systems, simulators, a 3D printer, and game consoles.

 This is a unique and immensely valuable resource for all the kids who are able to come, and it has been inspiring watching so many children become so engaged and animated with robotics and engineering.
 Watching their skill level increase quickly, to the point where many of the regular participants are now not only helping others their own age but even helping our own staff in the repair and construction of their own vehicles, including drones from our SnotBot program.
 We have also received a number of wonderful appraisals from the parents of participants, who have told us of their children’s passion for the subject and how our club has allowed such a constructive outlet, in such a positive learning environment, to their passion.

-If you are interested in coming along to the club, want to bring your kids along, or simply want to learn more about the club, please sign up in the form below.
+If you are interested in coming along to the club, want to bring your kids along, or simply want to learn more about the club, please email us at firstname.lastname@example.org.